lorenzolevy/LorenzoLevyTakeHome2Ebay/README.md

 # Requirements:
  - Build a web page with a UI component to show recently reviewed items (4), each item has an image, title, price and add to cart button.
 UI mock as below:
  - Add click event handler for 'Add to cart' buttons.
 When user clicks any one of these buttons, update the text of 'Cart is empty.' to 'Item x added in cart.'
  - [start file](index.html) is provided, add more file as needed.
-Please use the spcecs and raw data as below to build the UI.
+Please use the specs and raw data as below to build the UI.

   <img src="recentlyViewed.png" />